arpitbbhayani/articles/blogs/python-caches-integers.md

 False
 ```

-# Reference Counts of Integers
+# Verifying if these integers are indeed referenced
 Now that we have established that Python indeed is using smaller integers by reference and not reallocating them, it time we check exactly how much Python saves by doing this.
 This we could do by finding reference counts of each of 256 integers and

 https://docs.python.org/3/c-api/intro.html#objects-types-and-reference-counts